 Reporting: Who provides more in-depth removal reports?

 Optery keeps things visual with monthly removal reports for paid users.
 These aren’t just generic updates — they include before-and-after screenshots showing exactly where your data was found and what’s been erased.
-It’s a great way to see the progress in real time without having to just take their word for it.
+It’s a great way to see the progress in real time without having to just take the vendor’s word for it.

-DeleteMe, on the other hand, digs deeper with quarterly privacy reports.
+DeleteMe digs deeper with quarterly privacy reports.
 Instead of just snapshots, you get a full rundown of which brokers had your data, what details were exposed (like your phone number, address, or even past jobs), and how long each removal took.
 They even flag any pending requests, so you know which companies are dragging their feet.

 Custom removal requests